|qmake:||QT += core|

 If keys is not defined, *ok is set to false; otherwise *ok is set to true.

-Returns the name of the enumerator (without the scope).
+Returns the name of the type (without the scope).

 Returns the scope this enumerator was declared in.